 Research and Publications

 With an extensive track record of books, papers, publications and reviews, research continues to be an integral part of what Spirit of the Place offers.
-From the first published article (1983, in the RIBA Journal) upon the work of Sir John Ninian Comper, then Six Counties for the Blue Guide to Churches and Chapels of England (A&C Black) through publications, catalogues and videos on the designer FHK Henrion, Interactive Multimedia, Hampshire Villages, a number of exhibition catalogues to book reviews
+From the first published article (1983, in the RIBA Journal) on the work of Sir John Ninian Comper, then Six Counties for the Blue Guide to Churches and Chapels of England (A&C Black) through publications, catalogues and videos on the designer FHK Henrion, Interactive Multimedia, Hampshire Villages, a number of exhibition catalogues to book reviews.

-At present the following projects are being actively pursued
+At present the following projects are being actively pursued.

 Robert Anning Bell

-Having now given two talks, to the London Branch of the Charles Rennie Macintosh Society and the Friends of Dillington House, I have been heartened by the genuine response of surprise and amazement that such an influential and wide-ranging artist should have been so overlooked
+Having now given two talks, to the London Branch of the Charles Rennie Macintosh Society and the Friends of Dillington House, I have been heartened by the genuine response of surprise and amazement that such an influential and wide-ranging artist should have been so overlooked.

 Perhaps the least known of the late Arts and Crafts artists and designers, his work represents a true polymath and Renaissance man.

 With his work as a painter and illustrator being most widely known, his work as a mosaicist and stained glass artist of considerable importance, has been largely forgotten.
 I am currently compiling a definitive list of his stained glass, (possibly in excess of 150 windows) which stretches from the far southwest and southeast of England throughout the country to Scotland.
 His teaching posts included Liverpool School of Architecture, The Glasgow School of Art and finally Professor of Design at the Royal College of Art.
-He was also a leading light in the Art Workers Guild
+He was also a leading light in the Art Workers Guild.

 Add to this his relief plasterwork sculpture, metal work, ceramics (working with Della Robbia Pottery in Birkenhead) wall paper designer, textile designer and you can see that he is truly a giant of the period.
 The almost complete lack of notes, sketchbooks and personal material is probably a key contributory reason why as yet no comprehensive study of his work has been published.